appbaseio/Docs/content/docs/reactivesearch/vue/advanced/migration.md

 nestedSidebar: 'vue-reactivesearch'
 ---

-ReactiveSearch is fully compatible with Vue 3.x and above with the 3.x releases.
-This release comes after the feedback we have gathered from the iterative deployment of reactivesearch in production for the dozens of our clients over the last year.
-In this version, we have changed the way certain props behave, and included new components.
-This guide will give you a brief about all the changes.
+ReactiveSearch Vue is compatible with Vue 3.x and above with the 3.x releases.
+This release comes after iterative feedback over the past 2 years from Vue 1.x's usage in production.
+This post will guide you on upgrading from ReactiveSearch Vue 1.x to 3.x (stable) release.

 ## Connect with ReactiveSearch Cloud

-Starting v3, ReactiveSearch has removed support for front-end query generation, we strongly encourage upgrading to v4 for powering a secure search experience with ReactiveSearch.
+Starting v3, ReactiveSearch Vue has removed support for front-end DSL query generation, we strongly encourage upgrading to this major version for powering a secure search experience with ReactiveSearch.

 More on security risks of allowing a search DSL over the network: